cpjobling/eg-247-textbook/_build/introduction/worksheet1.md

 ### Gaining insight using computers

-To help us answer these questions, let's use our Mathematical tools to plot a signal like this and explore it.
+To help us answer these questions, let's use our mathematical tools to plot a signal like this and explore it.
 The example we will use is from *Signals and Systems for Dummies* (SS4D: page 12):

 $$3\cos(2\pi\cdot 2t - 3\pi/4)$$